< More articles

 Hire the right talent

-Don’t be afraid to hire a newbie who may have the required experience but possesses a willingness to learn, sincerity and team spirit.
+Don’t be afraid to hire a newbie who may have the required experience but possesses a willingness to learn sincerity, and team spirit.
 Always trust your gut.
-If possible, include a mix of genders, age and add a dash of diversity to your team.
+If possible, include a mix of genders, ages and add a dash of diversity to your team.

 2. Empower team members to make decisions